EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-shell.md

 We saw earlier that we can use the `singularity inspect` command to see the run script that a container is configured to run by default.
 What if we want to run a different command within a container?

 If we know the path of an executable that we want to run within a container, we can use the `singularity exec` command.
-For example, using the `hello-world.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `hello-world.sif` file is located:
+For example, using the `lolcow.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `lolcow.sif` file is located:

 ~~~
-$ singularity exec hello-world.sif /bin/echo Hello World!
+singularity exec lolcow.sif /bin/echo Hello World!
 ~~~
 {: .language-bash}